g20021215/Simulation-Projecct-2022-5-4/README.md

     Total_time = 2;
     %maximum length of queuing
     N = 10000000000;
-    %rate of arrival and service到达率与服务率
+    %rate of arrival and service
     lambda = 60;
     mu = 60;
-    %average arrive time poing and the average serve time平均到达时间与平均服务时间 arr_mean = 1/lambda;
+    %average arrive time poing and the average serve time arr_mean = 1/lambda;
     ser_mean = 1/mu;
     arr_num = length(pois(Total_time,lambda));
     %arr_num = round(Total_time*lambda*1);
     events = [];
-    %generate the time interval between any two adjecent customers产生各顾客达到时间间隔 events(1,:) = exprnd(arr_mean,1,arr_num); + normrnd(8/60,2/60,arr_num,1);
+    %generate the time interval between any two adjecent customers events(1,:) = exprnd(arr_mean,1,arr_num); + normrnd(8/60,2/60,arr_num,1);
-    %the accumulated sum of all the previous time interval is the time point when the customer arrive
+    %the accumulated sum of all the previous time interval is equal to the time point when the customer arrive events(1,:) = cumsum(events(1,:));
-    %各顾客的到达时刻等于时间间隔的累积和 （到达时间）
-    events(1,:) = cumsum(events(1,:));
-    %sojorn time for all the customers. 产生各顾客服务时间(停留时间） events(2,:) = exprnd(ser_mean,1,arr_num);
+    %Generate serve time for all the customers. events(2,:) = exprnd(ser_mean,1,arr_num);
     %calculate the total number of all the customer.
-This is same as the number of cumstomers arrive in the simulated interval计算仿真顾客个数，即到达时刻在仿真时间内的顾客数 len_sim = sum(events(1,:)<= Total_time);
+This is same as the number of cumstomers arrive in the simulated interval len_sim = sum(events(1,:)<= Total_time);
     %*****************************************
-    %record the information of the first customer 计算第 1个顾客的信息
+    %record the information of the first customer
     %*****************************************
-    %no waiting time for the first customer.第 1个顾客进入系统后直接接受服务，无需等待 events(3,1) = 0;
+    %no waiting time for the first customer. events(3,1) = 0;
-    %its leaving time is equal to the sum of the 其离开时刻等于其到达时刻与服务时间之和 events(4,1) = events(1,1)+events(2,1);
+    %its leaving time is equal to the sum of the arrival time and the serve time. events(4,1) = events(1,1)+events(2,1);
-    %The first customer was taken in, and the total number of people in the system is 1.其肯定被系统接纳，此时系统内共有1个顾客，故标志位置1 events(5,1) = 1;
+    %The first customer was taken in, and the total number of people in the system is 1. events(5,1) = 1;
-    %we number this customer to be 1.其进入系统后，系统内已有成员序号为 1 member = [1];
+    %we number this customer to be 1. member = [1];
     for i = 2:arr_num
-        %If i^th customer arrive time is geq than the sumulated time, then break.如果第 i个顾客的到达时间超过了仿真时间，则跳出循环
+        %If i^th customer arrive time is geq than the sumulated time, then break.

         if events(1,i)>Total_time